Moamen-Mamdouh/CV/ReadMe.md

 ## Professional Summary

-Highly motivated Software Engineer with over 3 years of experience specializing in ASP.NET development and 1 year of expertise as a full-stack developer using ASP.NET and Angular.
+Highly motivated Software Engineer with over 3 years of experience in ASP.NET development and 1 year of full-stack development experience using ASP.NET and Angular.
 Proven ability to design, develop, and maintain complex applications, ensuring high performance and responsiveness.
 Adept at collaborating with cross-functional teams to deliver robust software solutions and enhance user experience.
 Eager to leverage technical skills and industry knowledge to contribute to innovative projects and drive organizational success.
+Additionally, a strong competitive programming background with two participations in ECPC, securing 11th place in one of the contests.

 ---